Pooja P. Advani, MBBS, MD

 Dr Heather Beckwith is an Associate Professor in The University of Minnesota.
 Dr. Beckwith received her M.D. degree from the Medical College of Wisconsin (Milwaukee) in 2006.
 She did her residency in Internal Medicine at the University of Minnesota.
 During her residency, she worked on research in the laboratory of Dr. Douglas Yee investigating the tyrosine kinase inhibitor properties of BMS 554417 on the insulin-like growth factor receptor using the breast cancer cell line MCF-7.
 Dr. Beckwith then was chosen for a fellowship in Hematology, Oncology and Transplantation at the University of Minnesota.
 She became an Assistant Professor of Medicine (Hematology, Oncology and Transplantation) at the University of Minnesota in 2012.

-Medical Director Nellie B. Connally Breast Center, Professor (Tenured) Clinical Cancer Prevention Clinical Medical Director, Breast Medical Oncology Breast Medical Oncology Clinic, The University of Texas MD Anderson Cancer Center, Houston, TX
+Assistant Professor Department of Breast Medical Oncology, The University of Texas MD Anderson Cancer Center, Houston, TX

 Adam Brufsky, MD, PhD